Can you Refuse a Breathalyzer Test if You’re Pulled Over for a Suspected DUI?

 Salt Lake City DUI Defense Lawyer

 Unfortunately, Utah’s DUI laws do not allow you to confer with a lawyer, a doctor, or any other person before making breath test decisions.
 This means you should gather as much information about your rights and responsibilities before you are ever pulled over for a suspected DUI.
-Call Salt Lake City criminal defense attorney Darwin Overson today for any legal advice you need on DUI or breath test refusals.
+Call Salt Lake City criminal defense lawyer Darwin Overson today for any legal advice you need on DUI or breath test refusals.
 If you were already arrested and charged with DUI, Darwin may be able to help fight your case, challenge breath test results, and challenge policing practices on your behalf.
 For a free consultation, call (801) 758-2287 today.